Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on campus.

 - Empty, clean and dry the containers

-- Empty full Lab Plastic Collection Bins into larger building-provided UBC “Recyclable Containers” (grey or blue) bins on wheels
+- Empty full Lab Plastic Recycling Bins into larger building-provided UBC “Recyclable Containers” (grey or blue) bins on wheels

 - previously contained non-hazardous materials